Numi2/numi-wallet/docs/NUMI_STATE_OF_THE_ART_APPLE_PLAN.md

 - the code changes made in the current development pass
 - the recommended roadmap from prototype shell to state-of-the-art shipping product

 This is not a generic backlog.
-It is the intended path for a privacy-first, post-quantum-forward wallet that uses Apple hardware and APIs as part of its security model.
+It is the intended path for a privacy-first, post-quantum wallet that uses Apple hardware and APIs as part of its security model.

 ## Apple Platform Anchors